-Since its construction in 1925, Vanderbilt's main site has been expanded two dozen times.
 "Most of these hospitals are in areas where there's just no room to grow.
 And if you do, it's so expensive," said Andrew McDonald, a former hospital administrator who leads health care consulting at LBMC.
 "These buildings are old.
 They're antiquated.
 They're very expensive to maintain."

 According to McDonald, malls are a good fit—especially for large health systems—because they allow providers to move everything short of the ED and ICU and keep them clustered.
 Typically, physicians' offices are scattered across a hospital district, but in a mall setting, almost everything is under the same roof.

 "It just creates a whole lot more efficient flow for the patient going through the health care system with whatever infirmity they may have," he added.